 More information about the scheme closure can be found on the NSW Division of Resources & Energy’s website or by contacting electricity retailers.

-To see what feed-in tariffs retailers are offering to customers in NSW, use our offer search.
+To see what feed-in tariffs retailers are offering to customers in NSW, find an energy plan.